I’ve never climbed before, what do I need to get started?

 What is your membership cancellation policy?

 Monthly Membership Plans can be cancelled at anytime via the online membership change request form.
 We must receive notification of membership change 8 days prior to monthly payment.
 If a Monthly Membership is cancelled within the first 12 month of active membership, the member will be charged a $98 cancellation fee.
 Sorry, we only allow cancellations on our Annual and One month memberships with a doctors note stating a long term injury, or if the member if moving more than 30kms away from the facility.
-Proof of address is required.
+Proof of new address is required.

 Why do I have to pay an administration fee upon cancelling my monthly membership?